Military Macaw vs Meyer's Parrot: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Military Macaw and Meyer's Parrot is one of the most significant factors in choosing between these birds.
 Military Macaw is characterized by a friendly personality, while Meyer's Parrot tends toward friendly traits.
 In daily life, this means Military Macaw owners typically experience a bird that leans toward friendly behavior, while Meyer's Parrot owners find their bird more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+There is no objective winner between the two; the right choice comes down to your lifestyle and preferences.

 Best for Families with Children